awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-template.md

    1. Verify that your launch template supports all of the options that you are planning to use, and then choose **Next**\.

-1. On the **Choose instance launch options** page, under **Network**, specify a VPC and one or more subnets\.
+1. On the **Choose instance launch options** page, under **Network**, for **VPC**, choose a VPC\.
+The Auto Scaling group must be created in the same VPC as the security group you specified in your launch template\.

 1. For **Availability Zones and subnets**, choose one or more subnets in the specified VPC\.
 Use subnets in multiple Availability Zones for high availability\.
-For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing instances across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.
+For more information, see [Considerations when choosing VPC subnets](asg-in-vpc.md#as-vpc-considerations)\.

+1. If you created a launch template with an instance type specified, then you can continue to the next step to create an Auto Scaling group that uses the instance type in the launch template\.

+   Alternatively, you can choose the **Override launch template** option if no instance type is specified in your launch template or if you want to use multiple instance types for auto scaling\.
+For more information, see [Auto Scaling groups with multiple instance types and purchase options](ec2-auto-scaling-mixed-instances-groups.md)\.

 1. Choose **Next** to continue to the next step\.